 The consolidated financial statements include the accounts of the Company and all of its subsidiaries.
-VIEs, for which the Company and its subsidiaries are primary beneficiaries.
+VIEs, for which the Company and its subsidiaries are the primary beneficiaries, are also included in the consolidated financial statements.

 In a transaction that results in the loss of control, the gain or loss recognized in income includes the realized gain or loss related to the portion of ownership interest sold and the gain or loss on the remeasurement to fair value of the interest retained.
 On the other hand, additional acquisition of the parent's ownership interest in subsidiaries and partial sale of such interest where the parent continues to retain control of the subsidiary are accounted for as equity transactions.